-IPBES The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem development.
+IPBES The Intergovernmental Science-Policy Platform on

-Services is an independent intergovernmental body, established by member states in 2012.
-The objective of IPBES is to strengthen the science-policy interface for biodiversity and ecosystem services for the conservation and sustainable use of biodiversity, long-term human wellbeing and sustainable body for assessing the science related to climate change.
+Biodiversity and Ecosystem Services is an independent intergovernmental body, established by member states in 2012.
+The objective of IPBES is to strengthen the science-policy interface for biodiversity and ecosystem services for the conservation and sustainable use of biodiversity, long-term human wellbeing and sustainable development.

-IPCC The Intergovernmental Panel on Climate Change (IPCC) is the United Nations that increase carbon sequestration or avoid emissions across forests, wetlands, grasslands and farmland.
+IPCC The Intergovernmental Panel on Climate Change (IPCC)

+is the United Nations body for assessing the science